mg747/band/README.md

 ### Code

 -   The Hero Image neon text effect code was copied and modified from this [CSS Tutorial](https://freefrontend.com/css-glow-text-effects)

+-   Home page nav alert code was copied and modified from beyond bootstrap lesson on the course User Centric Frontend Development module.

 -   Home page table, Discography column cards and Social Media icon css code were copied and modified from [w3schools](https://www.w3schools.com)